ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 Digital emblems MUST identify their bearer and their kind of digital emblem.
 Beyond that, digital emblems MAY include other data, for example, an issuer or a validity window.
 As of writing, the DIEM charter requires that digital emblems MUST explicitly identify their bearer by a Fully Qualified Domain Name (FQDN).

 ### Emblem Semantics

-Individual use cases MUST specify the semantics of the emblem and the bearer.
+Individual use cases MUST specify the semantics of the emblem.
 It must be clearly stated how discovery and validation of a digital emblem should inform validator behavior.

 ## Discovery Requirements